MachinePhoenix/homepage/content/_index.md

           description: |2-
               Advised by [Prof. Jieping Ye](http://www.yelabs.net/), my researches include:

               * Proposed a new paradigm that calculates the importance of different components of few-shot CoT demonstrations using Shapley values, thereby enhancing the inference capability of large models.
-This approach elucidates the mechanism of CoT in large models and unifies previous research. (preparing for ICLR 2025)
+This approach elucidates the mechanism of CoT in large models and unifies previous research.
+(NAACL 2025 on submission)

         - title: Interpretable Machine Learning Intern